BackPack Bob 🌴

 Furama Roof Top Hotel

-The Furama is a 17 story hotel in the heart of Chiang Mai with on an open-air rooftop bar and restaurant on the 17th floor.
-It is easy to get to, not far outside of Chiang Mai’s Ninnman district and boasts views over the Chiang Mai.
+The Furama is a 17 story hotel in the heart of Chiang Mai with an open-air rooftop bar and restaurant on the 17th floor.
+It is easy to get to, not far outside of Chiang Mai’s Ninnman district and boasts views over Chiang Mai.

 The bar is open to the public and you don’t need to be a guest at the hotel to head on up, there is no admission fee, you’ll just need to buy a drink in the bar.